Palestinian Football Association

-The Palestinian Football Association (الاتحاد الفلسطيني لكرة القدم) is the governing body for football in Palestine, and for the men's Palestine national football team and the Palestine women's national football team.
+The Palestinian Football Association (الاتحاد الفلسطيني لكرة القدم) is the governing body for football in Palestine, and for the men's national team and the women's national team.

 History

-Palestinian formation

-The Mandatory Palestine Football Federation was founded in 1928 in the British Mandate of Palestine.
-Its national team, Mandatory Palestine national football team, participated in qualifying rounds for the 1934 Football World Cup and 1938 FIFA World Cup.
-In 1948 it changed its name to Israel Football Association.

-Palestinian Arab formation
+The first "Palestine Football Association", was founded during the period of Mandatory Palestine in a meeting held on 14 August 1928, and applied for membership of FIFA.
+It was admitted provisionally on 17 December 1928, affiliated on 17 May 1929 and recognised by FIFA's government on 6 July 1929.
+The FAP changed its name to the Israel Football Association (IFA) following the founding of the state of Israel in 1948.

-A Palestine Football Association representing the Palestinian Arabs was formed in 1962 and has been a member of the Union of Arab Football Associations since that was formed in 1974.
+A new "Palestine Football Association" representing the Palestinian Arabs was formed in 1962, originally only for the territory of the Egyptian occupation of the Gaza Strip, and has been a member of the Union of Arab Football Associations since it was formed in 1974.

-Palestinian Authority
+Palestinian Authority and FIFA recognition

 It was accepted as a member by FIFA in 1998, after the creation of the Palestinian Authority.
 The PFA has also been a member of the Asian Football Confederation (AFC) since 1998, in the West Asian Football Federation.

 On 11 February 2011, the PFA formed the first women's league.

+On 30 July 2025, EFE reported that Palestine head coach Ehab Abu Jazar was seeking to establish a training center for the national team in Chile.